The Alpine Pacific Touring Coast -The Coast With The Most, Kaikoura

 DAY ONE D

-Pickups complete we arrive at the Tauranga Airport and take the short flight to Christchurch and make our way to the Hotel.
-We will have lunch, then drive around Christchurch seeing how the city is progressing on its rebuild.
-This evening we will dine in the onsite restaurant a great time to invite a friend or relative to join us.
+Pickups complete.
+We arrive at the Tauranga Airport and take the short flight to Christchurch and make our way to the hotel.
+We will have lunch, then drive around Christchurch to see how the city is progressing on its rebuild.
+We are staying at the Rydges Latimer, and this evening we will dine in the on-site restaurant a great time to invite a friend or relative to join us.

 DAY TWO B, D